Rose Hill Christian High School: Philosophy

 The school's philosophy is based upon its interpretation of Corinthians 2:2,3 and Luke 2:52: "We provide a Christian environment which encourages each student to develop those graces and skills demonstrated in the life of Christ; to discover and exercise his/her own unique, God-given abilities and gifts through expanding opportunities; and to achieve educational excellence in all disciplines, with a strong emphasis on patriotism, respect, and character building."

 Discipline and position on homosexuality

 Describing homosexuality as a "sexual perversion," the school notes in its student handbook that "...gambling, profanity, obscenity, the use of alcohol or any substance abuse, pre-marital sex, homosexuality or other sexual perversions, the indiscriminate taking of an innocent life (born or unborn), and other such practices" are considered unacceptable conduct and may be grounds for expulsion (emphasis added).

 Athletics

-In recent years, the school has gained notoriety for being very competitive and a recruiting hotbed for high school basketball.
 USC's O. J. Mayo and Kansas State's Bill Walker both played for Rose Hill when they were eighth graders.
 The Royals joined the KHSAA IN 1991.